QuocThang2404/QuocThang2404/README.md

 **`Take on challenges as chances to grow, and stay curious and dedicated to leveling up your skills in this constantly changing field`**

+I know learning can be hard, but I have the patience, determination, and discipline to reach my goals.
+When I'm stuck, I'll find a solution, like…
+- Take a breath
+- Break it down
+- Ask for help
+- Research
+- Stay positive
+- Talk through it

 <h4 align="left">Languages:</h4>
 <p><a target="_blank" rel="noreferrer">
 <img src="./Icons/c-original.svg"                           width="35" height="35"/></a></p>